Why the topic is material

-The Osaka Gas Group puts the highest priority on securing safety of gas supply and facilities as an energy business operator which supplies city gas to 7.34 million customers.
+The Daigas Group puts the highest priority on securing safety of gas supply and facilities as an energy business operator which supplies city gas to 5.345 million customers.
 Therefore, we consider it important that we make efforts to enhance the safety level and formulate a structure to respond possible accidents and disasters.

 Inside of the Group

-Osaka Gas is committed to ensuring the safety of city gas, our primary product, its secure supply, and safety of gas facilities—all by formulating "Gas Supply Clause” and “Security Rules" in line with the Gas Business Law.
+Osaka Gas is committed to ensuring the safety of city gas, our primary product, its secure supply, and the safety of our gas facilities—all by adhering to our “Gas Supply Clause” and “Security Rules” according to the terms of the Gas Business Law.